How To Migrate From Webex To Zoom Team Chat

-Before you migrate from Webex to Zoom Chat, it’s important to work out whether that’s what you actually need.
+Before you migrate from Webex to Zoom Team Chat, it’s important to work out whether that’s what you actually need.

 Sure, your team is using Zoom for video calls already but connecting the chat experience is all too important to rush into changing.